Skip to main content

 Knowledge is also a critical component; the person must be aware that the substance is present and recognize its illicit nature.
 Mere proximity to the substance is not enough to prove possession unless other supporting evidence is presented to demonstrate intent and control.

 The penalties for drug possession in D.C. are highly dependent on the drug schedule classification, the quantity involved, and whether the prosecutor can prove an intent to distribute.
 The District's statutes establish clear distinctions between simple possession and more severe distribution-related offenses, directly impacting potential fines and jail time.
-Repeat offenses or possession in protected areas often trigger statutory enhancements to the basic penalties.
+Repeat offenses or possession in protected areas often trigger statutory enhancements to the basic penalties, making a skilled defense against a drug possession charge paramount.

 Penalties for Simple Possession

 Simple possession cases typically involve small amounts of a controlled substance intended for personal use.
-Though categorized as misdemeanors, convictions still carry serious consequences that can impact a person's life and future opportunities.
+Though categorized as misdemeanors, convictions still carry serious consequences that can impact a person's life and future opportunities, making even a minor drug possession charge a serious legal matter.
 The following table outlines the typical sentencing ranges for a first offense:

 Controlled Substance TypeTypical Penalty (Simple Possession, First Offense)